hoprnet/hopr-core/README.md

 #### Ethereum network

 HOPR supports multiple Ethereum networks, e.g. `mainnet` or `ropsten` testnet as well as `ganache`.
-Make sure that you change the `NETWORK`-property in the `env.example` file according to the network you intend to use.
+Make sure that you change the `NETWORK`-property in the `env` file according to the network you intend to use.

 ```
 NETWORK = <name of the network, e.g. ganache>